romankouz/romankouz.github.io/content/teachings/STATS507/index.md

 tags:
   - Graduate Student Instructor
 ---
-This is an introductory data science course based on the Python programming language.
+This is a master's level data science course based on the Python programming language.
 Topics covered include data structures, numpy packages (numpy, pandas, tensorflow), program design, and algorithms.

 <u>Data Science and Analytics using Python</u>